httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   BNFv3r5S9IXf2fYJK+eyW4AiGVMvMcOg==:
 ~~~

 The signer MAY include the `Signature` field as a trailer to facilitate signing a message after its content has been processed by the signer.
-However, since intermediaries are allowed to drop trailers as per {{SEMANTICS}}, it is RECOMMENDED that the `Signature-Input` HTTP field be included only as a header to avoid signatures being inadvertently stripped from a message.
+However, since intermediaries are allowed to drop trailers as per {{SEMANTICS}}, it is RECOMMENDED that the `Signature` HTTP field be included only as a header to avoid signatures being inadvertently stripped from a message.

 Multiple `Signature` fields MAY be included in a single HTTP message.
 The signature labels MUST be unique across all field values.